-It is possible to operate the data cache with write-through or write-back stratergies.
+It is possible to operate the data cache with write-through or write-back strategies, however write-back is currently experimental.

 - data cache is separate from instruction cache (Harvard architecture) - data cache implements a least-recently used (LRU) replacement algorithm within each set - the cache directory is physically addressed.
 The physical address tag is stored in the cache directory - write-through or write-back operation - entire cache can be disabled, lines invalidated, flushed or forced to be written back, by writing to cache special purpose registers